Search This Blog

 Belfast Telegraph 19th October 1945

-Following this BelTel news report, a member of the Northern Bank staff (Staff Department) pasted the clipping onto William's staff record sheet.
+Following this BelTel news report, a member of the Northern Bank staff (Staff Department) pasted the clipping on to his staff record sheet.

 Excerpt from William Hunter's Staff Record Sheet